Admissions Frequently Asked Questions

 Where can I find more information about requirements for international students?

-You can visit the International Graduate Student Services section on the Cranwell International Center website.
+You can visit the visit the Cranwell International Center's Immigration Services Portal.
 There you will find the latest regulatory information, access to forms that you may need to complete for our office, and questions most frequently asked by international students.

 If I'm an international student transferring to Virginia Tech from another school, what do I need to do to get an I-20 from Virginia Tech?

 You will need to complete and submit a Transfer-In Form.
 Once the international student advisor at your current school signs the form, upload it in the IntlHokies portal along with your financial and immigration documents.
 Visit the New International Student Guide webpage for more information.